JuanValencia/Unstable-Magick/KaiLeen.md

 Young maiden, who looks innocent but isn't, half elf wispish.
 Serves in Jarl's house as spy and assassin.

+### Blind Okenfelda (half dwarven trickster)

+She engages in games of chance (dice) and invites travelers along:

+2 rolls: First for actual dice roll quality d20.
+Second, for skill below.
+Okenfelda chooses an opposing skill action based on a d4 and gets advantage on deception and performance.
+On a 15 or above, she may load the dice and get a 20 instead.
+Available 1 time per her gaming session.
+Insight, Deception, Intimidation, Performance

 ### Ruffians, Jayke, Moira, Missa, and Took

 Hang around Jarl's household